Mango-information-systems/mango-is-website/engineering/_posts/2014-10-01-how-to-choose-the-right-web-data-visualization-library.md

 ---
 layout: post
 language: en
-title: How to choose the right web data Visualization library
+title: How to choose the right web Data Visualization library
-description: Review of the most relevant charting libraries based on common use cases for web data visualizations and reporting projects.
+description: Review of the most relevant charting libraries for common web data visualizations and reporting projects use cases.
+Should you choose Highcharts or d3?
 author: Mango Information Systems
 tags: mehdi
 # optional